Children’s Journal: Fear Less

-Mary McKay had an idea for an unusual book, and she needed help turning her vision into reality.
-Inspired by a sketchbook she found at local art supplies store Wet Paint, she wanted to create write-in book with inspirational ideas that a child would illustrate and complete themselves.
+Mary McKay had an idea for an unusual book, and she needed help bringing her vision to life.
+Inspired by a sketchbook she found at local art supplies store Wet Paint, she wanted to create a write-in book with inspirational ideas that a child would illustrate and complete themselves.
 But something special enough that it would become a lifetime keepsake.

 “Paul is inspired to do this work.
 He ‘cherished’ my work but kept a very level head when I was heading to la la land.
 This part of Paul is priceless.”